GluuFederation/juju/gluu-server/README.md

 # Overview

-The Gluu Server CE provides a packaged instance of oxAuth, GluuLDAP, and oxTrust.
-It is the minimal services an organization needs to leapfrog the failed-protocol baggage of the last decade, and move to the best possible application security architecture for the modern web.
+The Gluu Server is like a router for authentication and authorization.
+It support SSO via OpenID Connect, and can be used by an organization to manage both inbound and outbound authentication and authorization requirements.
+Through the use of "interception scripts", system administrators can mold the Gluu Server to solve the exact access management task at hand, including protecting APIs and enforcing multi-factor authentication.

 # Limitations